MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 node app.js
 ```

 Your bot is now running locally.
 Try out your bot by typing a few messages in the console window.
 You should see that the bot responds to each message you send by echoing back your message prefixed with the text *"You said:"*.

-## Install Restify
+## Create a chat bot

-Console bots are good text-based clients, but in order to use any of the Bot Framework channels (or run your bot in the emulator), your bot will need to run on an API endpoint.
+Console bots are good text-based clients, but in order to use any of the Bot Framework channels or run your bot in the emulator, your bot will need to run on an API endpoint.
+To do that, you will need to install restify and modify your console bot slightly so you can test it in the Bot Framework Emulator.

+### Install Restify

 Install <a href="http://restify.com/" target="_blank">restify</a> by running the following **npm** command:

 ```nodejs
 npm install --save restify
 ```

-Once you have Restify in place, you're ready to make some changes to your bot.
+Once you have restify in place, you're ready to make some changes to your console bot that you created earlier.

 ## Edit your bot

-You will need to make some changes to your **app.js** file.
+Open your console bot's **app.js** file in a text editor and do the following:

 1. Add a line to require the `restify` module.
 2. Change the `ConsoleConnector` to a `ChatConnector`.
-3. Include your Microsoft App ID and App Password.
-4. Have the connector listen on an API endpoint.
+3. Have the connector listen on an API endpoint.
+Your bot code should look something like this:

    [!code-javascript[echobot code sample Node.js](../includes/code/node-getstarted.js#echobot)]

 3. Save the file.
-Now you are ready to run and test out your bot.
+Now you are ready to run and test out your bot in the emulator.

+> [!NOTE]
-Please note that you do not need a Microsoft App ID or App Password to run your bot in the Bot Framework Emulator.
+> You do not need a **Microsoft App ID** or **Microsoft App Password** to run your bot in the Bot Framework Emulator.

 ## Test your bot
 Next, test your bot by using the [Bot Framework Emulator](../debug-bots-emulator.md) to see it in action.
 The emulator is a desktop application that lets you test and debug your bot on localhost or running remotely through a tunnel.